 2015 now beckons and we are making further improvements to the car including paddle shift and pits to driver radio connections, our goal is again to finish in the top three, preferably as championship winners but being highly competitive, the task is not an easy one.

-British Endurance Championship: Hawthorns Motorsport return to TVR with Team Holden Racing
+British Endurance Championship: Hawthorns Motorsport return to TVR with Team Holden Racing in 2012

 Hawthorns Motorsport, Britcar stalwarts and overall ‘GT’ Champions in 2008, are re-entering the British Endurance GT Championship 2012, but with major changes afoot.

 Having run for several years under Neil Garner’s preparation team, the Hawthorns Porsche 997 is now up for sale as part of a re-organisation.
 Plans are well advanced to return to the series with the stunning 6.2 litre TVR Sagaris V8 GT, built and run by Team Holden Racing.

 The tie up sees the Hawthorns’ team owner/driver Rod Barrett and owner/manager Diane Barrett returning to their TVR roots, Rod having cut his teeth in the infamous TVR Tuscan Challenge back in 1995.
 The combined team is a ‘tale of two couples’ with Team Holden Racing run by Andy and Yvonne Holden.
 Andy completes the ‘ex-Tuscan’ main driver line-up.

 Hawthorns Motorsport has been trying to find a way forward since long term driver Jan Persson announced his semi retirement and attempts to secure a substitute driver to take his place were unsuccessful.
 In hindsight replacing the irrepressible Persson was perhaps an impossible task and a different route was therefore required to get the team back out on track.